N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

 \subsection{Non-aligned curves, and non-existence of certain Cartier divisors}

-\begin{lemma} Let $S$ be a regular scheme, $U\sub S$ a dense open subscheme, and let $C/S$ a semistable curve, smooth over $U$.
-Assume that $C/S$ is \emph{not} aligned.
-Then there exist a non-degenerate trait $\phi:T \ra S$ through $s$ and a Cartier divisor $D$ on $C_T$, trivial over the generic point, such that there does \emph{not} exist a Cartier divisor $E$ on $C/S$, trivial over $U$ and such that $\phi^*E$ is linearly equivalent to $D$. \end{lemma} \begin{proof} We may assume that $S$ is complete, local and has separably closed residue field, so in particular every irreducible component $\frak{C}_0, \cdots, \frak{C}_n$ of $C_s$ has a section $\sigma_i$ through its smooth locus.
+\begin{lemma} Let $S$ be a regular scheme, $U\sub S$ a dense open subscheme, and let $\pi\colon C\ra S$ be a semistable curve, smooth over $U$.
+Assume that $C/S$ is \emph{not} aligned at some $s \in S$.
+Then there exist a non-degenerate trait $\phi:T \ra S$ through $s$ and a Cartier divisor $D$ on $C_T$, trivial over the generic point, such that there does \emph{not} exist a Cartier divisor $E$ on $C/S$, trivial over $U$ and such that $\phi^*E$ is linearly equivalent to $D$. \end{lemma} In fact, the proof will show that for \emph{every} non-degenerate trait $T$ through $s$ a Cartier divisor on $C_T$ as in the statement can be found. \begin{example} Before giving the proof, it may be helpful to consider an example.
+Suppose $S = \on{Spec}k[[u,v]]$ with $k$ separably closed, and take $C/S$ so that the dual graph of the central fibre is a 2-gon with labels $u$ and $uv$ (so $C/S$ is not aligned and $C$ is not regular).
+Let $\frak{C}_0$ and $\frak{C}_1$ be the irreducible components of the central fibre.
+Choose $T$ to be any non-degenerate trait through the closed point $s$ of $S$, set $d = \on{ord}_T uv$ and let $D$ be the Cartier divisor $d\frak{C}_1$ on $C_T$.
+Then there is an obvious candidate for $E$ as a Weil divisor: namely, the fibre of $C$ over $(u=0)$ breaks up into two irreducible components, and we could set $E = dX_1$ where $X_1$ is the component containing $\frak{C}_1$.
+The problem is that $E$ is not Cartier at the non-regular point (where the local equation is $xy = uv$); $X_1$ corresponds to the prime ideal $(x,u)$ assuming $x$ vanishes on $X_1$, and $(x,u)^d$ is not principal in

+To go from this to a proof takes more work - for example, perhaps we could have made a different choice of Weil divisor $E$, and in any case we must consider more general curves.
+The key ingredient is \cref{CDthm:main}. \end{example}

+\begin{proof}[Proof of \cref{lem:non-existence_of_Cartier}] We may assume that $S$ is complete, local and has separably closed residue field.
+Write $s$ for the closed point, and $\frak{C}_0, \cdots, \frak{C}_n$ for the irreducible components of $C_s$.
+Then for each $i$, $C/S$ has a section $\sigma_i$ passing through the smooth locus of $\mathfrak{C}_i$.